User Profile: Dr. Nancy Glenn

 Who uses NASA Earth science data?
 Dr. Nancy Glenn, to study dryland ecosystems.

-Dr. Nancy Glenn, Professor, Department of Geosciences and Director, Boise Center Aerospace Laboratory (BCAL), Boise State University
+Dr. Nancy Glenn, Professor, Department of Geosciences and Director, Boise Center Aerospace Laboratory, Boise State University

 Research interests: Using remotely sensed data to analyze and characterize ecosystem responses to human activity with a focus on dryland ecosystems and the response of these areas to disturbance and climate change.